MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 *	Power Automate for desktop should be installed on the user’s physical machine.

 *	Power Automate agent for virtual desktops should be installed on the Citrix/RDP virtual desktop.
-Agent installation requires admin rights.
+The agent installation requires admin rights.

 *	Power Automate agent for virtual desktops should be up and running.

 ## Install the Power Automate agent for virtual desktops

 > [!IMPORTANT]
 > Power Automate for desktop should be installed on your physical machine before installing the agent on your virtual desktop.
+The virtual machine might have or not installed the Power Automate for desktop.

 > [!IMPORTANT]
 > During the installation of Power Automate for desktop, the Citrix/RDP connection to the virtual desktop should be closed.

 Το install the Power Automate agent for virtual desktops:

 - Use [this link](https://go.microsoft.com/fwlink/?linkid=2188766) to download the agent.
-Alternatively, launch Power Automate for desktop and navigate to **Tools-> Power Automate for virtual desktops (Preview)**
+Alternatively, launch the Power Automate for desktop designer and navigate to **Tools -> Power Automate for virtual desktops (Preview)**

 - Copy the installer to the virtual desktop and run it as administrator.

   ![Screenshot of the Power Automate agent for virtual desktops installer.](media\virtual-desktops\virtual-desktops-agent-installer.png)

-- When the installation is complete, check that the agent for virtual desktops is visible in the System Tray of the virtual desktop.
+- When the installation is complete, ensure that the agent for virtual desktops is visible in the System Tray of the virtual desktop.

 If there's an unexpected issue, you can restart the agent using the shortcut in the System Tray.
-If encounter errors while launching the agent, refer to [Resolve Power Automate agent for virtual desktops issues](troubleshoot.md#resolve-power-automate-agent-for-virtual-desktops-issues).
+If you encounter errors while launching the agent, refer to [Resolve Power Automate agent for virtual desktops issues](troubleshoot.md#resolve-power-automate-agent-for-virtual-desktops-issues).

 ## Sync Power Automate for desktop and agent for virtual desktops versions